Surin province: Local government

 As of 26 November 2019 there are: one Surin Provincial Administration Organisation (ongkan borihan suan changwat) and 28 municipal (thesaban) areas in the province.
 Surin has town (thesaban mueang) status.
 Further 27 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 144 Subdistrict Administrative Organisations – SAO (ongkan borihan suan tambon).

 Climate

 Due to its position in the Khorat Plateau, the climate of Surin is largely affected by the surrounding mountains which block much of the rain that would otherwise be carried to the province by the monsoons.
 This results in lower annual rainfall totals and greater differences between the rainy and dry seasons than areas outside the plateau.

 History

+Seven Sanskrit inscriptions of śaka 1108, that is 1186, record hospital foundations of the Angkorian king Jayavarman VII (r.
+1181–1218).
+They are numbered K.368, K.375, K.386, K.387, K.395, K.402 and K.952, and were found at sites in the Nakhon Ratchasima, Chaiyaphum and Surin regions, at Sai Fong on the Mekong, in what is now Laos, and near Ubon.
+One of the outliers of the group was found in this province, and two vases of the sacred fire, of the kind carried on Angkorian foundations, have also been recorded here.
+David K. Wyatt, who lists them, reads the Khorat Plateau as having remained within the Angkorian sphere in those years.